tomaszgil/json-to-rel/README.md

 ### Building and testing
 1. Simulate package installation with `npm link`.
-2. Run the program with `json-to-sql` command followed by arguments.
+2. Run the program with `json-to-rel` command followed by arguments.
 3. Remove package with `npm unlink`.